petoncle/mousemaster/configuration/configuration-reference.md

    mousemaster: it will not be sent to the other applications.
 3. `+leftctrl` is the same as, and a shorter version of `+leftctrl-0-250` which means that leftctrl must be pressed for a duration of 0 to 250 milliseconds.
-This means that mousemaster should not consider the combo as complete if you press leftctrl for longer than 250ms.
+This means that mousemaster will not consider the combo as complete if you press leftctrl for longer than 250ms.
 The default combo move duration can be changed with:
     ```properties
     default-combo-move-duration-millis=0-250